euvictormonte/euvictormonte/README.md

 ### Who am i? 👨🏾‍💻
 👋 Hello, World!
-I'm a beginner in web development, currently focused on **JavaScript**.
+I'm a beginner in web development.
 💡 I'm always learning and building my first small projects as I explore the world of programming.
 🚀 My goal is to improve a little every day and become a full-stack developer in the future.
 📚 Currently studying: **JavaScript**, **HTML**, **CSS**, and web fundamentals.